maitrebart/bdd_swdev_eng/README.md

 ### Step 1: Copy the filesysio's files

-From outside of any container, copy the following files:
+Since the thebest and filesysio porjects are not able to see each other when inside a container, from outside of any container, copy the following files:

 - public `.h` files
-  - from: filesysio's `./src/lib/include/filesysio/`
+  - from: filesysio's `src/lib/include/filesysio/`
-  - to: thebest's `./src/tst2/lib/include/filesysio/`
+  - to: thebest's `src/tst2/lib/include/filesysio/`
-- the `filesysio.a` file
+- the `libfilesysio.a` file
-  - from: filesysio's `./src/lib/`
+  - from: filesysio's `src/lib/build`
-  - to: thebest's `./src/tst2/lib/`
+  - to: thebest's `./src/tst2/build/`

+Notes:
+- You may need to create the destination folders.
+- You may need to chown `libfilesysio.a` before you can copy it.

 ### Step 2: Docker setup